01-edu/public/subjects/login/README.md

 Names exist because they are human readable, but behind the scenes they are converted into numbers, unique in their namespace :

-- A domain name can have several IP addresses, but an IP address can only identify one domain name
+- A domain name can map to several IP addresses (for load balancing), and a single IP address can host many different domain names (via Virtual Hosting).
 - Several processes may have the same name, but a PID identifies a single process

 Find the commands to get :